skypilot-org/skypilot/docs/source/examples/managed-jobs.rst

 .. code-block:: console

-  $ sky job logs -n bert-qa  # by name
+  $ sky jobs logs -n bert-qa  # by name
-  $ sky job logs 2           # by job ID
+  $ sky jobs logs 2           # by job ID

 Cancel a managed job:

 .. code-block:: console

-  $ sky job cancel -n bert-qa  # by name
+  $ sky jobs cancel -n bert-qa  # by name
-  $ sky job cancel 2           # by job ID
+  $ sky jobs cancel 2           # by job ID

 .. note::
-  If any failure happens for a managed job, you can check :code:`sky job queue -a` for the brief reason of the failure.
-For more details, it would be helpful to check :code:`sky job logs --controller <job_id>`.
+  If any failure happens for a managed job, you can check :code:`sky jobs queue -a` for the brief reason of the failure.
+For more details, it would be helpful to check :code:`sky jobs logs --controller <job_id>`.

 .. _pipeline: